 Purpose of This Business Practice Manual

 This BPM for Generator Management covers the rules, and procedures for implementation of new generating units interconnecting to the CAISO Controlled Grid.
 This BPM covers serial, cluster, GIDAP, independent, fast track, and 10KW or less inverter Interconnection Study processes for Large Generating Facilities (LGF) and Small Generating Facilities (SGF).
-The BPM is intended for those entities that have completed the interconnection study process to interconnect with the CAISO and have executed or are negotiating a Generator Interconnection Agreement (GIA) and may participate in the CAISO Markets, as well as those entities that expect to exchange Power with the CAISO Balancing Authority Area.
+The BPM is intended for those entities that have completed the interconnection study process to interconnect with the CAISO and have executed or are negotiating a Generator Interconnection Agreement (GIA) and may participate in the CAISO Markets, as well as those entities that expect to exchange Power with the CAISO Balancing Authority Area (“BAA”).

 This BPM benefits readers who want answers to the following questions: